-Why It Works: A gift guide that feels personalized shows the recipient that you care about them as a customer.
-It sparks inspiration for the gift-buying process, and provides and easy opportunity to check a person of their list with a convenient purchase.
+Why It Works: A gift guide that feels personalized shows the recipient you care about them as a customer.
+It sparks inspiration for the gift-buying process, and provides an easy opportunity to check a person of their list with a convenient purchase.

 8. The Treat Yourself Email